leomok82/leomok82.github.io/fluid-dynamics/index.md

 ## My Responsibilities

-- 🧠 Designed and implemented the core generative model architecture
+- Helped conceptualize the generative model architecture
-- 🏗️ Developed scalable training pipelines for large computational fluid dynamics datasets
+-
 - 🔬 Conducted hyperparameter tuning and model evaluation
 - 📝 Authored significant portions of the research manuscript
 - 🤝 Collaborated with domain experts in computational physics and AI